Mullingstorp: Publications

 Bengt Stern's last book, "Feeling Bad is a Good Start" is published in Swedish, Norwegian, Dutch, German and English.

 The book "Feeling Bad is a Good Start", attempts to give a clear picture of the psyche of man – why he reacts as he does and why he feels bad.
 The book also gives a background to the courses at Mullingstorp.
 It describes the most important exercises in the Meet Yourself process.

 The book gives a taste of man's inner world.
 It describes how deep negative patterns in the psyche can be healed.
-The book is also intended to work as an alarm clock and a source of facts for those who want to take the step to get around their inner defences and start "living life to the full".
+The book is also intended to work as an alarm clock and a source of facts for those who want to take the step to get around their inner defenses and start "living life to the full".